-Building Module 7 · Git Basics
+Building Module 7 · Git: Your Safety Net

 Saving Your Work

-git status — What’s changed?
+git status — What’s Changed Right Now?

 Terminal window